TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 | `suppress_during` | No | none | any `binary_sensor` | When this sensor is on, the automation is suppressed entirely.
 Useful for maintenance windows or reboot indicators. |
 | `debug_enabled` | No | `false` | `true`, `false` | When true, writes a log line for every trigger and action.
 Turn off in normal operation. |

+A note on groups.
+If you add a group entity to the linked list along with one of its own members, the sync still works correctly.
+The state-equality gate prevents the infinite loop you would otherwise get.
+The cost is one or two redundant `homeassistant.turn_*` service calls per state change, since the group commands its member which is already being commanded directly.
+For cleanliness, prefer to link either the group or its members, not both.

 ## Beta Status

 This is a public preview.
 The blueprint runs in production at the original home it was built for, with two pairs verified: a Zigbee wall switch and a Tasmota relay (cross-integration), and two Z2M switches on the same fixture (same-integration).
 It has not yet been validated by an external tester on a different setup.
 Once an external tester confirms it works in their environment, the blueprint graduates from beta.
 At that point the file is republished at `blueprints/automation/linked_entities_pro.yaml` (without the `_beta` suffix) and the version becomes 1.0.0 stable.